 Please refer to the North Allegheny School District website to review curriculum options and course descriptions.
-While there is not a Middle School Program of Studies, you can locate specific middle level course information on the North Allegheny School District website at www.northallegheny.org.
+While there is not a Middle School Program of Studies, you can locate specific middle level course information on the North Allegheny School District website.